Reltroner/reltroner-studio/content/blog/adhd-builder.md

 ## 💡 The Moment I Realized I Wasn’t Broken

-I wasn’t “autis,” like some friends mockingly said.
+I wasn’t “autistic,” like some friends mockingly said.
 I wasn’t “rebellious.”
-I wasn’t “malas.”
+I wasn’t “lazy.”

 I just wasn’t *meant* to follow a system that couldn’t see what I could become.